 • the tenant has failed to give the landlord a key to a changed lock (ss 70, 70A).

-To claim compensation for breach of duty, the landlord must prove that they suffered loss caused by the breach.
+Landlords claiming compensation for breach of duty, must prove they suffered loss caused by the breach.

 The tenant has a duty to ensure care is taken to avoid damaging the rented premises and to take reasonable care to avoid damaging common areas such as communal laundries and car parks.
 The tenant is not responsible for damage that is beyond their control (e.g. damage caused by a burglary) (s 61).